Originally published on May 15, 2025, updated May 15, 2025

 You can see your capacity limits and current capacity usage in the Capacity Monitor at the bottom of your FBA dashboard in Seller Central.
 Select a storage type by clicking on the tabs.
 The chart on the left shows current capacity usage by inventory status as well as your capacity for creating new shipments.
 The table includes your estimated FBA capacity limits for the next three months.

 You’ll have a separate capacity limit for each storage type each month.
-Amazon classifies each product’s storage type into five different categories:
+Amazon classifies each product’s storage type into different categories:

 Individual selling accounts are limited to 15 cubic feet of FBA capacity.
 This limit is not eligible to be increased.